patdmob/notebook/bash-cheatsheet.md

  --- | ---
-ls  \<dir>   | list storage (-l list)(-a all) cd \<path>    | change directory pushd  \<path> | saves current location in stack and cd to specified popd   | cd to top value in pushd stack locate <pattern> | gives a list of paths for a given pattern mkdir \<directory> | make directories rmdir \<directory> | remove empty directories touch \<file> | creates an empty file or changes access and modification times
+ls  \<dir>   | list storage (-l list)(-a all) cd \<path>    | change directory alias   | create an alias for a command or script pushd  \<path> | saves current location in stack and cd to specified popd   | cd to top value in pushd stack locate \<pattern> | gives a list of paths for a given pattern mkdir \<directory> | make directories rmdir \<directory> | remove empty directories touch \<file> | creates an empty file or changes access and modification times